 50 Brooks Avenue

 The band had their photo taken in front of this very cool "Drink Coca Cola" mural which had the perspective of walking down and old Venice street.
-The mural itself is in bad shape up until 2012 when it was restored to it's former glory.
+The mural itself was in bad shape up until 2012 when it was restored to it's former glory.
 The "mirror image" building that the mural was created to mimic is still there as well (two buildings to the right), with the original mural still faintly visible.
 Wouldn't it be nice if that one could be restored as well?

 701 Ocean Front Walk

 This is the photo used to promote the 2010 Doors documentary, "When You're Strange".
 This is another one that would be fun to recreate.
 With the magic of Photoshop, you can see the guys walking the boardwalk in 1969 and then again in today's Venice.

 Bobby Klein Photo ShootCarroll Canal Walk